-The 2017 volunteer herring count took place from April 2nd to June 10th.
-Counting was stopped from April 6th to April 12th due the counting box being submerged by high river flows.
-The video camera was in operation the entire time from April 2nd to June 10th.
-During the 2017 counting period, trained volunteers looked for and counted returning herring during ten minute shifts between 7am-7pm.
+The 2018 volunteer herring count and video monitoring took place from April 1st to June 6th.
+During the 2018 counting period, trained volunteers looked for and counted returning herring during ten minute shifts between 7am-7pm.
 During each shift, volunteers watch the fish ladder for upcoming fish and record however many they see.
 Herring are only counted if they cross the counting board, heading upstream (figures 4 and 5).
-In 2017, 31 volunteers performed a total of 238 individual counts while recording 26 herring using the fish ladder.
-The first herring was sighted on April 15th and the most sightings daily sightings occurred on May 12th (3).
-The last herring was observed on May 24th.
+In 2018, 39 volunteers performed a total of 286 individual counts while recording 27 herring using the fish ladder.
+The first herring was sighted on April 22nd and the most daily sightings were 2 on May 9th, 12th 14th 18th and June 2nd.
+The last herring was observed on June 2nd.